FIV is the abbreviation for Feline Immunodeficiency Virus. It is a retrovirus related to HIV, hence it is also known as 'cat AIDS'.

 During the latent phase, the cat shows no symptoms of illness.
 Abnormalities may be detected in a blood test.
 The duration of this phase is variable and unpredictable.
 Some cats remain in the latent phase their entire lives.

-Although the time frame for transition to the progressive phase is unknown for each FIV+ cat, transition after a period of 5 years after infection is common.
+Although the time frame for transition to the progressive phase is unknown for each FIV+ cat, after a period of 5 years after infection it is common to go to the progressive fase.

 In the progressive phase, symptoms such as chronic gum disease, chronic colds, weight loss, enlarged lymph nodes, kidney failure and all sorts of secondary infections occur.
 Eventually, the cat dies from this.
 With treatment, these cats can often live a long and good life.